-The Richard M. Schulze Family Foundation (RMSFF) was created in 2004 by Best Buy founder, Dick Schulze, as a way to give back to the community where Dick and his family grew up and where he built Best Buy to become the world’s largest consumer electronics retailer.
+The Richard M. Schulze Family Foundation (RMSFF) was created in 2004 by Best Buy founder, Dick Schulze, to give back to the communities where Dick and his family grew up -- in Minnesota, where he built Best Buy to become the world’s largest consumer electronics retailer and in Florida, where he now maintains a permanent residence.
 Schulze and his family believe that a good education, a supportive family and a strong work ethic prepare children for a successful future.
-To support that belief, we support organizations operating in the areas of human & social services, education, including scholarship awards to graduating students from eligible high schools, and health & medicine.
+To support that belief, we support organizations operating in the areas of human & social services, education, including college and early learning scholarship awards and health & medicine.

 We look to support, by invitation only, high-performing schools.
 We are open to proposals supporting rigorous, effective after-school and camp educational programming focused on reading, writing, math, science, entrepreneurship and tutoring.
 We also watch for high-achieving college students who want to pursue teaching careers and are committed to reducing burdensome school debt loans for students and their working class families.